 Many Welsh learners find that gaining a qualification is a good way to monitor their progress and is a useful incentive to do some revision!

 The WJEC offer four levels of qualification for adults who are learning Welsh, in the ‘Defnyddio'r Gymraeg' series.
 The levels are Entry, Foundation, Intermediate and Advanced.

-Once your course has started you can also boost your learning programme by attending the one-day and block courses held on Saturdays and Sundays.
-(Sadwrn Siarad; Cwrs Pasg; Cwrs Haf) at our Community Learning Centres.
+Once your course has started you can also boost your learning programme by attending the one-day courses, Sadwrn Siarad and block courses, such as the Easter and Summer courses; these normally take place in our Community Learning Centres.